punnie/build-emacs-for-macos/README.md

 - To use new features available from master or branches, which have not made it into a official stable release yet.
-- Homebrew builds of Emacs are not self-contained applications, making it very difficult when doing HEAD builds and you need to rollback to a earlier version.
-- Both Homebrew HEAD builds, and nightly builds from emacsformacosx.com are built from the `master` branch.
-This script allows you to choose any branch, tag, or git ref you want.

 ## Status